Local Teacher Found Not Guilty of Child Sexual Abuse

 The Criminal Justice System Does Not Always Work

-The Anne Arundel County State’s Attorney’s Office charged Matthew Schlegel with dozens of counts of childhood sex abuse crimes against several young girls who came forward.
-He was arrested in May 2024 and went to trial in May and June 2025.
+The Anne Arundel County State’s Attorney’s Office charged Matthew Schlegel with dozens of counts of childhood sex abuse crimes against several young girls who came forward to report their harrowing experiences.
+He was arrested in May 2024, and the trial took place in May and June of 2025.

-Defendant Matthew Schlegel hired not one, but two defense firms to represent him.
-An Anne Arundel County jury found him not guilty on 18 of 21 charges.
+Defendant Matthew Schlegel hired two defense firms to represent him, and an Anne Arundel County jury found him not guilty on 18 of the 21 charges.

 The families feel incredibly defeated.
-The brave young girls who came forward are heartbroken that the jurors did not credit their stories of the molestation they endured.
+The courageous young girls who came forward are heartbroken that the jurors did not find the accounts of their molestation to be credible and criminal.

-It’s a sad day when justice does not prevail in the criminal justice system.
-We want to applaud the brave children and their amazing parents for having the strength to come forward and fight.
+Despite this outcome, we want to affirm and applaud the heroic actions of both the children and their supportive parents for having the strength to come forward and fight.

 During the year between Schlegel’s arrest and the trial, many people’s lives were put on hold.